Protection of Interests in Enforcement Proceedings

 A break in the deadline for submitting an enforcement document for execution means that this period is reset to zero.
 In the event that the enforcement document is returned to the recoverer, since it is partially executed, or the bank returns it without execution, the three-year period for submitting it for execution begins to count from the beginning.

-Initiation of enforcement proceedings
+Initiation of Enforcement Proceedings

 An application for the initiation of enforcement proceedings and the enforcement document itself must be sent to the enforcement agencies.
 If the claimant previously sent a payment request to the bank or sent an enforcement document to the place where the debtor received income, then copies of the relevant documents are attached to the application.
 Documents can be sent by mail or brought in person.